-Texas State University is proud to have been ranked the #1 Military Friendly®: Top 10 School among Tier 2 Research Institutions for 2018, designated a Top Military-Friendly University by Military Advanced Education (MAE) in its 2018 Guide to Military-Friendly Colleges & Universities and ranked 35th in the nation in the Military Times Best for Vets: Colleges 2018.
+Texas State University is proud to be the 4th ranked Military Friendly®: Top 10 School among Tier 2 Research Institutions for 2019, designated a Top Military-Friendly University by Military Advanced Education (MAE) in its 2018 Guide to Military-Friendly Colleges & Universities and ranked #42 in the nation in the Military Times Best for Vets: Colleges 2019.

 Former Texas State students who are members of the U.S. Armed Forces or National Guard who withdrew from Texas State as a result of a call to active duty are eligible to re-enroll without paying an application fee.
 The student must return within a year of being released from active duty.